Slow Light Frequency Reference Cavities -- Proof of Concept for Reducing the Frequency Sensitivity Due to Length Fluctuations: Discussion

 We now discuss several factors which impact the performance of a slow-light cavity.
 In order to describe these factors, it is necessary develop several prerequisites which are interesting in their own right.
 The integrated off-resonant absorption at the center of a spectral transmission window can be approximately expressed as

 Here, $\alpha_0$ is the absorption outside the transmission window, $\Gamma_h$ is the homogeneous linewidth of the ions, and $\Gamma$ is the transmission window width~\cite{nilsson2005}.
-Substituting Eq.~\eqref{eqn:off_res_abs} into Eq.~\eqref{eqn:sl_cav_fwhm}, and using the expression for $v_g$ in terms of $\alpha_0$ and $\Gamma$ given by Eq.~\eqref{eqn:sl_cav_modes}, it is straightforward to show that the cavity linewidth takes the form
+Substituting equation~\eqref{eqn:off_res_abs} into equation~\eqref{eqn:sl_cav_fwhm}, and using the expression for $v_g$ in terms of $\alpha_0$ and $\Gamma$ given by equation~\eqref{eqn:sl_cav_modes}, it is straightforward to show that the cavity linewidth takes the form

 Considering, for simplicity, the case of an impedance matched cavity, that is, imposing the requirement that $T_1 = 2 \alpha_c L$, and an output mirror transmission approaching zero, the above equation reduces to